 Model Rules for a FairShares Co-operative

-A key output of this project was the creation of a set of model rules for bone fide co-operative societies wishing to register in England, Wales or Scotland.
+A key output of the initial project was the creation of a set of model rules for bone fide co-operative societies wishing to register in England, Wales or Scotland.

 Create Rules by visiting the FairShares Rules Generator